primarypigments/Mo_Ice_Cream/README.md

 There, I used my own **User Story Template** to manage user stories.

 It also helped with milestone iterations on a weekly basis.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-Consider adding a screenshot of your Open and Closed Issues.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 - [Open Issues](https://github.com/primarypigments/mo_ice_cream/issues) [![GitHub issues](https://img.shields.io/github/issues/primarypigments/mo_ice_cream)](https://github.com/primarypigments/mo_ice_cream/issues)